chrisxfire/chrisxfire.github.io/content/notes/_net/programming-models/asynchronous-programming/cancellation.md

 cts.Cancel();
 ```

+A call to `Cancel` is a *cancellation request*; it means that the operation should stop as soon as possible after any required cleanup is performed.

 A single token can cancel multiple asynchronous invocations.

 # Disposable
 `CancellationTokenSource` is disposable.

 # Listening for and Processing Cancellation
-`CancellationToken` has its `IsCancellationRequested` property set to true once Cancel is called on the CTS.
+`CancellationToken` has its `IsCancellationRequested` property set to `true` once `Cancel` is called on the CTS.
 Poll this value at interval to check for a cancellation request.

 This property can only be set once, so the CT cannot be reused after being canceled.

-After receiving a cancellation request, perform cleanup then call `CancellationToken.ThrowIfCancellationRequest()`.
+After receiving a cancellation request, perform cleanup, then either:
+1. return, or;
+2. call `CancellationToken.ThrowIfCancellationRequest()`.

+Option 2 throws an `OperationCanceledException`.
+This exception can be caught by upstream operations to signal that cancellation was requested downstream.

 Pass `CancellationToken.None` to a method to indicate that cancellation will never be requested.
 The method will then optimize.